 What Are The Chances of Filling Out A Perfect Bracket?

-Men's NCAAB Championship: The favourites to win it all
+Men's NCAAB Championship: The favorites to win it all

 Saint Peter’s unlikely march through to the Elite Eight last year is right up there with the most unlikely of team runs, and it began with a huge upset as they stunned 2-seed Kentucky in overtime in the first round.